"The Expert Authority You Can Trust"

-To conclude, based on the available studies and scientific literature, biotin therapy at doses commonly available on wellness websites cannot be deemed sufficient to treat Candida albicans infections.
-Specifically in patients with rare metabolic disorders such as a biotinidase deficiency, significantly high doses of biotin daily might help resolve symptoms of Candidiasis, potentially by strengthening the host’s immunity.
-However, more studies and concrete evidence are required to support this high-dose biotin therapy to treat C. albicans infections.
+To conclude, based on the available studies and scientific literature, one successful study in 1998 does not make a trend, biotin therapy at doses commonly suggested on most wellness websites cannot be deemed sufficient to treat Candida albicans infections.
+However, in patients with rare metabolic disorders such as a biotinidase deficiency, significantly high doses of biotin daily might help resolve symptoms of Candidiasis, potentially by strengthening the host’s immunity.
+But because biotin is required for Candida growth, it is best to be tested for biotinidase deficiency before pursuing this line of treatment.
+We believe more studies and concrete evidence are required to support this high-dose biotin therapy to treat C. albicans infections.

 Any questions about Biotin's role in yeast infections or any other questions, please visit the contact page of this website.

 1. Streit WR and Entcheva P, Biotin in microbes, the genes involved in its biosynthesis, its biochemical role and perspectives for biotechnological production.
 Appl Microbiol Biotechnol.
 (2003) 61:21–31